oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/workflow-entities.md

 **Description:**
 Main entry point for client to work with workflows.
 Provides lots of useful methods that should be used in controllers and specific implementations.
+Injected ManagerRegistry, WorkflowRegistry, DoctrineHelper and ConfigManager.

 **Methods:**
 * **getStartTransitions(workflow)** - returns list of start transition of specified workflow;
-* **isStartTransitionAvailable(workflow, transition, entity, errors)** - check whether specified start transition is allowed for current workflow, optionally returns list of errors;
-* **getTransitionsByWorkflowItem(WorkflowItem)** - get list of all possible (allowed and not allowed) transitions for specified WorkflowItem;
+* **getTransitionsByWorkflowItem(WorkflowItem)** - returns list of start transition of specified WorkflowItem object;
 * **isTransitionAvailable(WorkflowItem, transition, errors)** - check if current transition is allowed for specified workflow item, optionally returns list of errors;
+* **isStartTransitionAvailable(workflow, transition, entity, data, errors)** - check whether specified start transition is allowed for current workflow, optionally returns list of errors;
+* **resetWorkflowItem(WorkflowItem)** - Perform reset of workflow item data - set $workflowItem and $workflowStep references into null and remove workflow item.
+If active workflow definition has a start step, then active workflow will be started automatically;
 * **startWorkflow(workflow, entity, transition, data)** - start workflow for input entity using start transition and workflow data as array;
 * **transit(WorkflowItem, transition)** - perform transition for specified workflow item;
+* **getApplicableWorkflow(entity)** - returns active workflow by related entity object;
+* **getApplicableWorkflowByEntityClass(entityClass)** - returns active workflow by related entity class;
+* **hasApplicableWorkflowByEntityClass(entityClass)** - check there entity class has active workflow;
+* **getWorkflowItemByEntity(entity)** - returns Workflow Definition by related entity object;
+* **getWorkflow(workflowIdentifier)** - get workflow instance by workflow name, workflow instance of workflow item or by workflow itself;
+* **activateWorkflow(workflowIdentifier)** - perform activation workflow by workflow name, Workflow instance, WorkflowItem instance or WorkflowDefinition instance;
+* **deactivateWorkflow(entityClass)** - perform deactivation workflow by entity class;
+* **resetWorkflowData(WorkflowDefinition)** - perform reset workflow items data for all Entities, which related with input workflow definition;
+* **isResetAllowed(entity)** - check that entity workflow item is equal to the active workflow item;

-* **getApplicableWorkflows(entity, workflowItems, workflowName)** - returns list of workflows that can be started for specified entity;
+* **getTransitionsByWorkflowItem(WorkflowItem)** - get list of all possible (allowed and not allowed) transitions for specified WorkflowItem;

 * **getWorkflowItemsByEntity(entity, workflowName, workflowType)** - get list of all workflow items by input entity;
 are not specified;
 * **getWorkflowData(Workflow, entity, data)** - get array filled with calculated workflow data based on input entity and data;
-* **getWorkflow(workflowIdentifier)** - get workflow instance by workflow name, workflow instance of workflow item.

 Workflow Data
 -------------